 We’re suckers for old Craftsman-style homes!
-Built in 1915 at the height of the Craftsman period, this one in listed for sale in Nashville, Tennessee grabbed our attention with it’s entirely original exterior and completely updated interior.
+Built in 1915 at the height of the Craftsman period, this remodeled craftsman bungalow listed for sale in Nashville, Tennessee grabbed our attention with it’s entirely original exterior and completely updated interior.

 Nashville’s relatively moderate climate allows this homey front porch to be used frequently.
 The whole street is full of similar “front porch” homes, and many of them have been restored.